The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: The homotopy fixed point spectral sequence for E2hC6 sm V(0)

 We will now compute the $d_7$ differentials in the following lemma. \begin{lem} The $d_7$ differentials in spectral sequence \eqref{lem:c3_fix_points_V(0)} are generated by

-and linearity with respect to $\alpha^3$, $u_1^3$ and $u^{\pm 24}$. \begin{proof} The differentials in the first column follow by naturality from the differentials in \Cref{prop:e7_csix}.
-The differentials in the second column follow by the Geometric Boundary Theorem (see \cite[Thm.
+and linearity with respect to $\nu$, $u_1^3, \eta$ and $u^{\pm 24}$. \begin{proof} The differentials in the left column follow by naturality (or module structure over $\csix$) from the differentials in \Cref{prop:e7_csix}.
+The differentials in the right column are restrictions to $C_6$ fixed points of the differentials in \Cref{lem:3.5}.
+Alternatively, the differentials in the right column follow by the Geometric Boundary Theorem (see \cite[Thm.
 2.3.4]{ravgreen} and \cite[App.
 4]{behrens_EHP} for the general statements and proofs or \cite[Thm.
-2.17]{Beaudry_2022} for application to a similar case). \end{proof} \end{lem} A chart of the $E_7$ page can be found in \Cref{fig:c6v0_e7}.
+2.17]{Beaudry_2022} for application to a similar case). \end{proof} \end{lem} A chart of the $E_7$ page is displayed in \Cref{fig:c6v0_e7} and $E_{\infty}=E_8$ page is displayed in \Cref{fig:c6v0_e8}.
+For the extensions, we use Lemma 2.19 from \cite{Beaudry_2022}, which shows that $2u^{\frac{j}{2}}{u_1}^{i} = \eta \alpha u^{\frac{j}{2}}{u_1}^{i}$.
+We use the following notation for the generators on the $E_{\infty}$ page (note that $y$ and $\overline{\kappa}$ are images of the like-named elements from $\pi_*E^{hC_6}$ \eqref{eq:c6names}):